reflexson/mvc-tech-blog/README.md

 ## Description
-This application is a ech blog that allows users to login, make new posts, comment on post, and delete posts.
+This application is a tech blog that allows users to login, make new posts, comment on post, and delete posts.